Creating And Launching Your Course The Easy Way…

 But, that’s a little bold of me to say, so I just wanted to quickly go over a few ideas, to see if maybe the course idea that you have, is in demand.

-There’s a million to check the market demand these days.
+There’s at least a million (lol) different ways to check the market demand these days

 First and foremost, there’s Google trends.
 You can type in any keyword, and see how many people are searching for that keyword.